 2. PUT SOME PEP IN THAT PREP!

 Tools you’ll need (other than your hair dye!):

 - Protective gloves

-- Hair dye cape or a shirt you don’t mind getting messy
+- Shirt or covering you don’t mind getting messy

 - Stuff to cover your workstation, like paper towels or newspaper

 - Color Removing Wipes – no mess, no stress!

 You got the goods?
 Good!
 Now it’s time to get your area ready for some serious color.

 Prep Your Station: Hair coloring at home is fun, but can definitely get messy!
 To prevent your entire bathroom from looking like a modern art piece, we recommend you put away anything nearby that’s made of fabric and can potentially be stained.
 This includes bath towels, bathmats, cute headbands, etc.